Blundell's School: Rugby

 Rugby is the main sport played at Blundell's in the Autumn and Spring terms.
 The earliest mention of "football" in the Blundellian was in 1861 and the first recorded "rugger" match played by boys at Blundell's was in 1868 against Tiverton Rugby Club, making the school one of the oldest anywhere formally to play the game.
 The Blundell's crest still hangs in the main room at Twickenham in recognition of this.

 OBs Dave Lewis Gloucester Rugby, Matt Kvesic and Will Carrick-Smith Exeter Chiefs all currently play in the Aviva Premiership.

 Sam Maunder, brother of Jack Maunder, plays for England U18 squad.

 The Russell

-One annual tradition is the school's cross-country run known as the Russell, named after Old Boy Jack Russell, a vicar and dog-breeder.
+An annual tradition is a cross-country run known as the Russell, named after Old Boy Jack Russell, a vicar and dog-breeder.
 It was first run in 1887, and 2009 saw the 129th run.

 Southern Railway Schools Class

 932 Blundell's Schools Class 4-4-0 at Eastleigh in 1948.

 The School lent its name to the thirty-third steam locomotive (Engine 932) in the Southern Railway's Class V of which there were 40.
 This class was also known as the Schools Class because all 40 of the class were named after prominent English public schools.
 Blundell's, as it was called, was built in 1934.
 The locomotive bearing the school's name was withdrawn from service in January 1961.
 In 2009 Hornby produced a model of this particular Schools class locomotive.
 As the product photograph shows, while the name of this locomotive has been variously quoted as Blundells or Blundell's, the apostrophe does actually appear on the nameplate.